Why Mold Loves Ductwork

 When to Call a Professional

-Suspected duct mold needs professional remediation, DIY attempts often make the problem worse by spreading spores.
-Contact a professional for: visible mold in multiple rooms or areas, mold growth beyond small spots at vent openings, mold after water damage or plumbing issues, any mold in homes with immunocompromised residents, and situations where occupants are experiencing symptoms.
+Any suspected duct mold demands professional remediation, DIY attempts often make the problem worse by spreading spores.
+Call a professional for: visible mold in multiple rooms or areas, mold growth beyond small spots at vent openings, mold after water damage or plumbing issues, any mold in homes with immunocompromised residents, and situations where occupants are experiencing symptoms.

-Omega Air Duct Cleaning provides HVAC mold remediation for Palm Harbor, FL.
+Omega Air Duct Cleaning offers HVAC mold remediation for Palm Harbor, FL.
 Our process follows industry-best protocols.

 The Remediation Process